 - Chest CT

 - CT Scan of the Heart

 - MRI (Magnetic Resonance Imaging)

 James F. Gruden, M.D. is Chief of the Division of Body Imaging in the Department of Radiology at Weill Cornell Medical College and at the NewYork-Presbyterian Hospital-Weill Cornell Campus.
-He is also Assistant Professor of Radiology at Weill Cornell Medical College and Assistant Attending Radiologist at the NewYork-Presbyterian Hospital-Weill Cornell Campus.
+He is also Full Professor of Radiology at Weill Cornell Medical College and Assistant Attending Radiologist at the NewYork-Presbyterian Hospital-Weill Cornell Campus.